groupdocs-translation-cloud/groupdocs-translation-cloud-java/README.md

 - **de-zh / zh-de** — to translate from German to Chinese or from Chinese to German
 - **de-es / es-de** — to translate from German to Spanish or from Spanish to German
 - **de-ms / ms-de** — to translate from German to Malay or from Malay to German
+- **de-uk / uk-de** — to translate from German to Ukrainian or from Ukrainian to German
 - **it-es / es-it** — to translate from Italian to Spanish or from Spanish to Italian
+- **it-ar / ar-it** — to translate from Italian to Arabic or from Arabic to Italian
+- **it-uk / uk-it** — to translate from Italian to Ukrainian or from Ukrainian to Italian
+- **it-ms / ms-it** — to translate from Italian to Malay or from Malay to Italian
 - **sv-zh / zh-sv** — to translate from Swedish to Chinese or from Chinese to Swedish
 - **ar-es / es-ar** — to translate from Arabic to Spanish or from Spaish to Arabic
 - **ar-tr / tr-ar** — to translate from Arabic to Turkish or from Turkish to Arabic
+- **ar-pl / pl-ar** — to translate from Arabic to Polish or from Polish to Arabic
+- **ru-es / es-ru** — to translate from Russian to Spanish or from Spaish to Russian

 ## JSON Request Details